Do you want to make more sales, generate more conversions, and level-up your copywriting at a faster pace?

 Together, these two things do most of the ‘heavy lifting’ where sales are concerned on your website.

 As you can see, being able to craft powerful headlines that will actually work is a very powerful skill.
-And your swipe file can help you with that!
+And your files can help you keep up with that!

-Some people don’t fully understand the purpose of swipe files, and think of them as plagiarism or cheating.
+Some people don’t fully understand the purpose one of these files, and think of them as plagiarism or cheating.

 But this is not the case at all!
-You obviously don’t want to copy the headline of a magazine and put that content directly on your website.
+You obviously don’t want to copy the writing in a magazine and put that content directly on your website.
 That is not the point.